 For best results, do your strength and moderate- / high-intensity cardio workouts during your eating window.

 That advice holds well for 12:12, 14:10, and even 16:8 intermittent fasting.
-When we get into 18:6 and 20:4 (or its variation the Warrior Diet), it can get a little trickier.
+When we get into 18:6 and 20:4 (aka the Warrior Diet), it can get a little trickier.

 The eating windows are shorter, so getting enough food to support both activity levels and recovery might be tough.
+That’s one reason why we don’t recommend more restrictive fasting schedules where you go 18+ hours with either no food or only limited calorie intake.

 Refer back to your goals and your body.
 If you: